 - 3 cups rolled oats, old-fashioned, certified gluten-free if necessary

-- 1/2 cup coconut sugar OR 0-calorie sweetener, like Monkfruit Sweetener or Swerve
+- ½ cup coconut sugar, brown sugar, OR 0-calorie sweetener like Monkfruit Sweetener

-- 1 tbsp pumpkin pie spice *see note 1
+- 1 tablespoon pumpkin pie spice, *see note 1

-- 2 tsp baking powder, gf, if necessary
+- 2 teaspoon baking powder, gluten-free, if necessary

 - 3 large eggs

-- 1 cup milk of your choice, almond, cashew, etc.
+- 1 cup milk of your choice, plant-based or dairy milk

-Bake muffin cups for 22 - 24 minutes, an 8-inch square pan for 40 - 45 minutes.
+- Bake muffin cups for 22 - 24 minutes, an 8-inch square pan for 35-40minutes.
 Remove from oven and let stand for 5 - 10 minutes before removing muffins and transferring to a cooling rack.
 This time allows them to set up and makes it easy to remove the paper liners.

 - Serve warm, plain or with maple syrup, yogurt, kefir, applesauce or sliced apples.Freeze extra muffins cups or squares in an airtight container.
 Reheat in a microwave for a quick breakfast.